ARM508W/ARM508W.github.io/src/content/blog/Pico-HAT-PCB.md

 With these issues, I decided to look and research further into a possible solution or better alternative.

-# Initial Concepts for custom RPI breakout multiplexer PCB
+# Initial Concepts for Custom RPI Breakout Multiplexer PCB

 This is when I started to explore the idea of creating a custom breakout PCB for the Pico W. This would be a serious undertaking, and possibly overshadowing the original project.
 So I started to research the benefits and possible issues/roadblocks I could run into if I go down this path.